kulbirsaini/react-native-android-ios-app/README.md

 # Welcome to your Expo app 👋

 I built this app while learning React Native from [React Native Course for Beginners in 2024 | Build a Full Stack React Native App](https://www.youtube.com/watch?v=ZBCUegTZF7M).
-I added a bunch of additional features including extracting the Appwrite operations to an [https://github.com/kulbirsaini/express-appwrite-backend](Express Backend).
+I added a bunch of additional features including extracting the Appwrite operations to an [Express Backend](https://github.com/kulbirsaini/express-appwrite-backend).
 You can clone both, setup and play around as you like.

 ## Get started